dji-sdk/Mobile-SDK-Tutorial/Android-FPVDemo/en/FPVDemo/Part1/FPVDemo_Part1_en.md

 ![addDependency](https://raw.githubusercontent.com/alexanderwangus/Mobile-SDK-Tutorial/master/Android-FPVDemo/en/images/addDependencyScreenshot.png)

-### 3.Activating your App
+### 3. Activating your App

 (1) Register for an account at <http://dev.dji.com>.
 Once registered, click on your name in the upper right corner.
 Click on 'Mobile SDK', then 'Create APP' and fill out the creation form.
 Type in your project's package name in the 'Identification Code' field.

-(2) Activate the SDK:

-Copy both the 'uses-permission' lines of code and the highlighted meta-data element into your **AndroidManifest.xml** file for activation, as shown below.
+(2) Copy both the 'uses-permission' lines of code and the highlighted meta-data element into your **AndroidManifest.xml** file for activation, as shown below.

 ![appKeyMetaData](https://github.com/dji-sdk/Mobile-SDK-Tutorial/raw/master/Android-FPVDemo/en/images/1_appKeyMetaData2.png)